Cast iron cauldron: How to manage the fire?

 - Carefully clear the surroundings: no dry vegetation, no low branches.
 Safety first!

-A well-set fire pit means a better controlled fire.
+A well-set fire pit means a better-controlled fire.

 Discover Approche Libre®